Sperm donation: Natural insemination

 Many private sperm donors now offer both natural and artificial insemination, or they may offer natural insemination after attempts to achieve conception by artificial insemination have failed.
 Some sperm donors are influenced by the fact that a woman who is not the donor's usual sexual partner will carry his child whatever the means of conception, and that the actual method by which his sperm is introduced into the woman's body is of a lesser consideration than this fact.
 Women may seek natural insemination for various reasons including the desire by them for a "natural" conception.

 Natural insemination by a donor usually avoids the need for costly medical procedures that may require the intervention of third parties.
 It may lack some of the safety precautions and screenings usually built into the artificial insemination process but proponents claim that it produces higher pregnancy rates.
-A more 'natural' conception does not involve the intervention and intrusion of third parties.
-However, it has not been medically proved that natural insemination has an increased chance of pregnancy.

 NI is generally only carried out at the female's fertile time, as with other methods of insemination, in order to achieve the best chances of a pregnancy.

-A variation of NI is PI, or partial intercourse, where penetration by the donor takes place immediately before ejaculation, thus avoiding prolonged physical contact between the parties.

-Because NI is an essentially private matter, the extent of its popularity is unknown.
-However, private online advertisements and social media comments indicate that it is increasingly used as a means of sperm donation.